 “These moving, untold and unheard stories are an important part of our collective history and deserve to be shared and preserved.
 I am honored to be a part of this talented and committed team to bring the experiences of these women to the screen.
 I am committed to helping this film reach the widest possible audience to foster awareness and understanding leading to support for families shaped by war.”

 Returning to Idaho in 2000 she served as Manager of Offender Programs for the Idaho Department of Correction.
 She then became the Idaho Supreme Court’s statewide drug court and mental health court coordinator, providing support to 65 drug and mental health courts, where she continues to provide support to that program.
 She served three terms on the Board of Directors for the National Association of Drug Court Professionals.
-Norma led efforts to establish Idaho’s six veterans’ courts, worked to establish the Idaho Military Legal Alliance, providing free legal assistance to service members and veterans, as well as the Joining Forces for Treasure Valley Veterans monthly networking organization.
+Norma led efforts to establish Idaho’s six veterans’ treatment courts, worked to establish the Idaho Military Legal Alliance, providing free legal assistance to service members and veterans, as well as a founding member of the Joining Forces for Treasure Valley Veterans, a monthly networking organization.